liemluong/data-512-final/README.md

 The raw CSV dataset is updated daily and can be acquired from here:
 > [OxCGRT latest CSV file](https://raw.githubusercontent.com/OxCGRT/covid-policy-tracker/master/data/OxCGRT_latest.csv)
+> You can also download this CSV file from the data folder on this repository

 Data use policy:
 > Creative Commons Attribution CC BY standard.
 This data is provided free of charge.

 Recommended citation:
 > Thomas Hale, Tilbe Atav, Laura Hallas, Beatriz Kira, Toby Phillips, Anna Petherick, Annalena Pott.
 Variation in US states’ responses to COVID-19.
 Blavatnik School of Government

 The dataset contains the indicators in four groups.
 For the purpose of this analysis, we concentrate on the relationship of containment & closure policies and health system policies.
 - C - containment and closure policies